 A day trading strategy that beginners can use as a starting point to learn and improve, while minimizing losses.

-Novice traders should not be driven by profits.
+Novice traders should not fixate on profits.

 1. Infrequent Day Trades For Beginners

 Beginners should trade infrequently.
 For traders who are still grappling with their trading edge, trading less is better than trading more.
 It is a form of risk control.

 Trading infrequently also gives you time between your trades to learn from them.